casimiri/udacitydataviz/README.md

 ####Chart Selections:

+While exploring the data, I believed that female passengers will have a better survival rate than male passengers.
+I also want to highlight the fact that the better the passenger class, the luckier a passenger got to survive.
+I am then dealing with comparative data.
+I have tried Pie, line charts, and scatter plots, but they are appealing for comparative data.

+As we have a comparative data that we would like to represent through a chart then a bar chart would be the best option.
+This type of chart is one of the more familiar options as it is easy to interpret.
+These charts are useful for displaying data that is classified into nominal (female, male passengers) or odinal categories (1st class, 2nd class, 3rd class).

-A bar chart is easy to understand and good for comparison.
-We will only use bar chars for visualization.
+We will then only use bar chars for the visualization.
 The following three bar charts are used to show the differences in survival rate:

 ####Bar chart for survival rate per Gender: